MATH 211 HOMEPAGE TEXTBOOK NOTIFICATION-WARNING!!!

-GRADING: Grades will be based on 3 one-hour tests (300 points), quizzes and homework (100 points), and a comprehensive departmental final exam (200 points).
+GRADING: Grades will be based on 3 one-hour exams (300 points), quizzes and homework (100 points), and a comprehensive departmental final exam (200 points).
 Homework will be done through WebAssign.
 Makeup tests will be allowed only if the student has made arrangements with their instructor before the scheduled time of the test or if it is a documented emergency.
 Your instructor will provide more specific information about grading policies in your section.

 SYLLABUS AND TENTATIVE SCHEDULE OF LECTURES: MWF |